BloomTech-Labs/coder-heroes-docs/README.md

 - The two fonts to be used are Roboto and Roboto Mono (both are available in Figma by default).
 - Consider using all caps, font size, and keep font weights to a minimum (maybe 3-4 at the most).

-### UX: Iterate design artifacts to include About and Services pages (BL-513 In Progress)
+### BL-513 - UX: Iterate design artifacts to include About and Services pages (In Progress)

 _Assignee: Danny Chui_
 _Co-owner: Kevin Lee_